• Cozy Winter Recipes

 Overhead shot of a bowl of pesto in a white bowl.

-Fresh basil, delicious olive oil and a salty parmesan cheese make this Basil Pesto the only pesto recipe you need!
+Fresh basil, delicious olive oil and a salty parmesan cheese makes this The Best Basil Pesto Recipe and the only pesto recipe you need!
 It's so simple to make and better than any pesto you can find on the grocery store shelves.
-While you can put this on sandwiches, mix it in with pasta, or spread it on a crusty piece of bread, you may find that it's so good you could eat it with a spoon!
-Seriously, its that good!

 5 from 3 votes